Gwinnett Offers Drop-Off Glass Recycling in Norcross, Peachtree Corners and Sugar Hill

 The glass recycling program will provide residents a safe and sustainable opportunity to recycle glass

-Gwinnett Clean & Beautiful and Gwinnett County have teamed up with Waste Pro USA and Waste Management to open three drop-off glass recycling programs at OneStop Norcross, E.E.
-Robinson Park and Pinckneyville Park.
-Residents can bring their clean, empty glass containers.
+Gwinnett Clean & Beautiful and Gwinnett County have teamed up with Ripple Glass to provide drop-off glass recycling programs at multiple locations across the County.

 How does it benefit residents?